Photos from this trip can be found here.

 Fortress Slam = Fortress Mountain + Chiwawa Mountain

-Knowing that this would have been a long day, I slept in the car by the trailhead the night before to get an early start.
+Knowing this would’ve been a long day, I car camped by the trailhead the night before to get an early start.
 A few people went about their business at the crack of dawn as I proceeded my journey up Chiwawa River Valley.

 The views started to open up at the head of the basin as route finding got a little more challenging with the fallen trees below the upper basin.
 Both mountains were in plain sight and got progressively shorter the higher I went.
 For whatever reason, the creek crossing I read about in several reviews was nowhere to be seen.